 The short answer is, “the same as human nipples” – canine equivalents are not shaped like stars or anything.
 You’ll find them dotted from the groin to the top of the belly, and they will be small, round and usually pink or red– though in some cases, a dog’s nipples may be identical in color to their skin, or even jet black.

 A dog’s nipples will usually be laid out in two batches on their tummy, and nine times out of then they will be symmetrical and even in number.
+An odd number of nipples is rare.
 However, in some cases, a dog’s nipples end up elsewhere in their body.

 This is because nipples are generated along the placenta line while the puppy is in utero, and sometimes they end up in a rogue place.
 If you find a lump on your dog’s leg, for example, check the other leg before you freak out – it may be a strangely located nipple.